caseyyoungflesh/dotfiles/README.md

 # dotfiles

-dotfiles for bash shell loaded on login:
+dotfiles for bash shell loaded on login (subset for hpc resources [here](https://github.com/caseyyoungflesh/hpc_dotfiles)):

  * `~/.bash_profile` used to source other dotfiles
  * `~/.bash_prompt` used to change shell prompt